btc-vision/btc-runtime/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See [LICENSE.md](./LICENSE.md) for details.

 ## Links